Our Top Tips and guides for navigating your way across Dubai

 The Government-owned RTA (Roads and Traffic Authority) manages the public transport network in Dubai.

 Taxis are one of the easiest ways to get around in Dubai.
 Relative to other countries, they are not overly expensive per km and they are in plentiful supply at hotels and attractions across the city.

 The minimum Dubai taxi fare is 12 AED.
 A 5 AED flagfall applies if they are pre-booked, whilst the airport flagfall is higher, 25 AED.

 One of the fastest and most efficient ways of getting between many of Dubai’s major attractions is the Metro.
 There are two Metro lines at present:

 - The Red Line that runs along the length of the city and Sheikh Zayed Road – an additional branch now see’s this line end at the site of Expo 2020.

-- The Green Line which serves the east of Dubai, Sharjah and DXB Airport.
+- The Green Line which serves the eastern side of Dubai.

 Before your first ride on any Dubai public transport, you will need to buy a Nol Card for all passengers over 5 years old.
 You can pre-load it with an amount if you want to avoid queuing every time or just pay per ride.